 Master the theory and practice of international law, both private and public.
-Develop advanced analytic and research skills for professional practice or further academic study.
+Develop advanced analytic and research skills for professional practice and other high-level international careers.

 For a full breakdown of module options and credits, please view the module structure (pdf).

 You will show your progress through a variety of activities, including coursework, presentations (or an individual viva in Comparative Company Law), a mini-moot in Globalisation and World Trade Law, and your final 15,000-word major project.

 You have a highly active mind and see opportunity everywhere.
 Now you need theory and life-changing skills to sharpen your approach to management.
 At the Faculty of Business & Law, you will immerse yourself in a multicultural environment where technology blends with teaching to create a dynamic and innovative learning environment.
 An environment to help you gain those skills.